cetyler/cetyler.github.io/content/pages/resources.md

 comment_id: resources
 utterances_filter: on

-Any resources below that I have done a more thorough, I will link to the posts.
+Any resources below that I have done a more thorough review, I will link to the posts.

 ## Python